ychili/logfilter/doc/logfilter.1.rst

 'config' or from the special default section DEFAULT.
 In the above example, any logfile matching the filename pattern '\*app.log' will use the values of **datefmt** and **program** from that section.
+If multiple section names match a *FILE* name, settings from later matching sections will override settings from earlier sections.
+So, as an example, a section named '\*' will override settings in all preceding sections, because '\*' will match any name.

 See **glob**\ (7) for a description of wildcard matching pathnames.